PARIS — Lawyers for the only surviving suspect in last November’s attack in Paris say they will no longer defend him because he refuses to speak.

-Abdeslam kept silent at a hearing in May, and refused to attend a hearing in July.
-Berton argued that two round-the-clock video cameras in Abdeslam’s cell in Fleury-Merogis prison could cause psychological damage, but France’s top administrative authority struck down the lawyer’s request to remove them.
+Berton previously argued that two round-the-clock video cameras in Abdeslam’s could cause psychological damage, but France’s top administrative authority rejected the lawyer’s request to remove them.
 Judicial authorities argue the surveillance is needed to ensure he doesn’t commit suicide.

-Abdeslam evaded police for four months, but was arrested in March in the Brussels neighborhood where he grew up.
-He was later extradited to France and handed several preliminary terrorism charges.
+Abdeslam evaded police for four months, but was arrested in the Brussels neighborhood where he grew up.
+He was later extradited to France and faces several preliminary terrorism charges.